 Estimated reading time:

-This document explains the security aspects of Kong Ingress Controller.
+This document explains the security aspects of the Kubernetes Ingress Controller.

 Admin API.
 APIs on both sides offer authentication/authorization features